Learn about smart meters

 Smart meters and solar panels.

-If you’re interested in getting solar panels, you’ll need a smart meter installed too.
-You won’t have to pay for a new meter as part of your solar installation and it will be solar system ready and good to go.
+If you’re considering installing a solar system, you’ll need a smart meter installed too.
+You won’t have to pay for a new meter as part of your solar installation.

 What’s the connection between smart meters and electricity tariffs?

-Your electricity tariff will initially be set by your energy distributor.
+Your energy distributor will initially set your electricity tariff.
 A smart meter may enable you to access other tariffs that charge lower rates at particular times of day.
-All are charged separately based on the time you use your electricity.
+You can read more on electricity tariffs here.

 What is Tracker and how does it work with a smart meter?

+Tracker works with your smart meter to help you monitor and manage your energy usage, track how much electricity your household uses daily and sends you weekly updates.
 Getting Tracker is easy.
-All you need is a Simply Energy electricity account, smart meter and email address.
+All you need is an ENGIE electricity account, smart meter and email address.
 Find out more here.